CenturyLinkCloud/PublicKB/Cloud Application Manager/Integrating with Jenkins/setting-up-ci-cd.md

 * You must have an active Cloud Application Manager Account
 * A [Jenkins server with the GitHub and Cloud Application Manager plugins](jenkins-cloud-application-manager-setup.md).

-To add Cloud Application Manager build steps in Jenkins jobs, go to the job page.
-Under Build, click **Add build step** and select an Cloud Application Manager deploy, manage, or update step.

 ### Manage GitHub Pull Requests
 The plugin simplifies the GitHub pull request lifecycle for workloads run through Cloud Application Manager.
 While you need the GitHub plugin to provide the repository, project URL, and access credentials, you don’t need the GitHub pull request builder plugin, which is a lot of work to setup.